farhan2077/farhan2077.github.io/README.md

 # Forking this repo

 Of course you can fork this repo.
-Just don't forgrt to give me proper credit by linking back to this repo `https://github.com/farhan2077/farhan2077.github.io`.
+Just don't forget to give me credit by linking back to this repo `https://github.com/farhan2077/farhan2077.github.io`.
 Thanks!